dials/dials/doc/sphinx/dials_scale_user_guide.rst

 **Adjusting the uncertainties/errors**
-All scaling programs adjust the uncertainties (sigmas) of the integrated data, to account for additional systematic errors not suffiently modelled during integration.
+All scaling programs adjust the uncertainties (sigmas) of the integrated data, to account for additional systematic errors not sufficiently modelled during integration.
 :samp:`dials.scale` adjusts the intensity errors by refining a two-component error model (see the output log or :samp:`dials.scale.html` for the values).
 While this is an important correction and should improve the data quality for typical